Building a Self-Healing k3s Homelab (Part 5): RCU Stalls, Watchdogs, and Actually Healing

 What’s Still Open

 The kernel bug is still there.
-The rcu_preempt stall issue in 6.17.0-1008-raspi is a known regression in the Raspberry Pi kernel for Ubuntu 25.10.
-It’s not fixed in the current kernel.
-The RCU stall watchdog is a mitigation, not a fix.
-When Ubuntu ships a patched linux-raspi kernel, the watchdog gets disabled.
+The rcu_preempt stall issue in 6.17.0-1008-raspi is a known regression in the Raspberry Pi kernel for Ubuntu 25.10. rcupdate.rcu_normal=1 should eliminate the expedited stall events entirely by forcing all grace periods through the normal asynchronous path.
+The watchdog stays active as a safety net until the fix is confirmed across multiple boot cycles.
+When Ubuntu ships a patched linux-raspi kernel, both rcu_normal=1 and the watchdog get removed.

 Ubuntu 25.10 goes EOL in July 2026.
 Both nodes need to migrate to 26.04 LTS.
 The upgrade process needs to be staggered: upgrade Ultron first (agent, lower blast radius), verify, then upgrade Jarvis.
 The 26.04 LTS kernel will almost certainly include a fix for the RCU stall regression.